firedev/firedev.github.io/_posts/2015-11-04-apple-magic-keyboard-magic-mouse-magic-trackpad.md

 ![Magic Keyboard](/images/posts/magic-keyboard.jpg)

 Let me put it this way.
-If you are typing all day on the external keyboard, get up and get one of these.
+If you are typing all day, get up and get one of these.
 Skip the rest of the page.

 I like Apple Wired Keyboard with the additional numeric pad.
 Used one with Mac